You really begin to realize how populous Brooklyn is when the annual autumn street fairs draw out the crowds.

 For further information on the festival, log onto the Merchants of Third Avenue’s website, www.thirda

 The mile-long Atlantic Antic may be the biggest of the borough’s street fairs, encompassing Atlantic Avenue between Hicks Street and Fourth Avenue.

-Now in its 35th year, the Antic is put on by the Atlantic Avenue Local Development Corporation and will run from 10 a.m. to 6 p.m., is an extravaganza in every way.
+Now in its 35th year, the Antic, which is put on by the Atlantic Avenue Local Development Corporation and which will run from 10 a.m. to 6 p.m., is an extravaganza in every way.